Increasing HCAHPS Through Better Medication Communication

 • Use multiple touchpoints.
 Every medication administration is an opportunity to teach.
 Nurses can review what the medication is, what it is for, and possible side effects to watch for.
 Having reliable references at hand makes this level of teaching possible.

-Despite the wide range of potential medications a doctor can prescribe, the top 20 account for around 25% of all prescriptions in the US, according to prescription claims reports.[9]
-Because of this, a simple, easy-to-use tool covering these common medications can have a big impact for healthcare teams teaching at the bedside.
+Despite the wide range of potential medications a doctor can prescribe, about 20 medications account for around 25% of all prescriptions in the US, according to prescription claims reports.
+Because of this, a simple, easy-to-use tool covering these common medications can be a huge help to healthcare teams teaching at the bedside.

 Common Medication Names, Uses and Side Effects in the Patient Resource Library available from Patient Guide Solutions helps patients understand what side effects to watch for and how to take these medications safely.
 Plus, with a reliable reference to access later, patients can look up any information they forget.